Applications for fast Image & Video Processing on GPU

 Long-term video recording for cameras with high frame rate

 Many modern high speed and high resolution cameras have data rate in the range of 200–4500 MByte/s or even more and it's quite complicated to capture and to save that stream to HDD/SSD.
 To solve that problem one could do real time JPEG compression on GPU to increase duration time of video recording to 10–20 times.
 One more benefit of that solution - one can use conventional SSD instead of RAID.
-On GPU NVIDIA GeForce RTX 4090 one can do JPEG compression of 24-bit 65 MPix image within 0.65 ms.
+On NVIDIA GeForce RTX 4090 we can do JPEG compression of 24-bit 65 MPix image within 0.65 ms.

 Super fast demosaicing and JPEG compression